marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 Your current working directory is C:\Users\yourname
 ```
 ![Figure 2.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/Canopy_env.png)
 *Figure 2.
-The Python editor and the Python shell in the Enthought Canopy environment*
+The Python editor and the Python shell in the Enthought Canopy environment.*

 ### *Organization of the script*